-Special emphasis on perturbations due to inhomogeneity of the central force field.

 245A-245B.
-Reactor Theory (2-2)

-Prerequisites: Physics 151 and 190.
+Reactor Theory (2-2) Prerequisites: Physics 151 and 190.

 Theory of chain reactions and their application to the operation of various types of reactors.
 Kinetics, theoretical design, and control of reactors in relation to the fundamental nuclear processes.
-248. Reactor Laboratory (2) Prerequisites: Chemistry 141, Physics 148, and concurrent registration in Physics Measurement of the static and dynamic characteristics of a reactor.
+248. Reactor Laboratory (2) Prerequisites: Chemistry 170, Physics 148, and concurrent registration in Physics Measurement of the static and dynamic characteristics of a reactor.
 Reactor operation, reactor radiation, neutron flux properties and temperature effects.
 Use of the reactor as an experimental tool.
 251. Nuclear Physics (3) Prerequisites: Physics 151, 175, and 190.

-Applications of quantum theory to nuclear physics.
 Theory of nuclear forces, nuclear reactions, interaction of radiation with matter, radioactivity, nuclear structure and high energy physics.

 260. Advanced Electronics (3)

 Prerequisite: Physics 173B.

-Selected advanced topics in contemporary electronics.
+Advanced topics in contemporary electronics.

-270. Electromagnetic Theory (3)
+270A-270B.
+Electromagnetic Theory (3-3)

 Prerequisite: Physics 170.
+270A is prerequisite to 270B.
 Boundary value problems; time varying electric and magnetic fields; propagation of radiation; antennas, wave guides.

-275. Quantum Mechanics (3)
+275A-275B.
+Quantum Mechanics (3-3)

-Prerequisites: Physics 151, 175, and 190.
+Prerequisites: Physics 151, 175.
+275A is prerequisite to 275B.

-The physical basis of quantum mechanics.
-Schroedinger's wave equation, and Heisenberg's matrix mechanics.
-Quantum theory of radiation, molecular, and nuclear systems.
+Quantum theory of radiation, molecular and nuclear systems.
 Approximation methods.

 280. Theory of the Solid State (3)

 Prerequisites: Physics 175, 180, and 190.